MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/android.md

 The tests were run without Proguard enabled.

-Please note that the numbers below can vary and depend on your build settings, so consider them a rough guide.
+Note that the numbers below can vary and depend on your build settings, so consider them a rough guide.
 The SDK's impact to your app will be even lower if you use Proguard.

 | App Center modules used | Exported APK size | Installation size (as reported by the device) |